w3f/polkadot-validator-setup/GUIDE_ANSIBLE.md

 # Ansible Guide

-This repo contains collections of Ansible scripts inside the `ansible/` directory, so called "Playbooks", which allow for the provisioning of all configured nodes.
+This repo contains collections of Ansible scripts inside the [ansible](ansible) directory, so called "Playbooks", which allow for the provisioning of all configured nodes.
 It automatically sets up the [Application layer workflow](README.md/#application-creation) as specified by the [Secure Validator